-There are three main types of rental car insurance coverage.
+There is three main types of rental car insurance coverage.
 When you decide to arrange for a rental car, it’s important that you also make the right choice about protecting yourself from financial responsibility if you are involved in an accident.

 The first type of rental car coverage is if you are covered under your present car insurance policy for rental car usage.

 Second, if you used your credit card to pay for the rental, the insurance available on purchases may extend to liability coverage for the rental car as well.
-The third type of rental car insurance coverage is to buy the plan offered by the agency when you pick up the vehicle.
+The third rental car insurance coverage is to buy the plan offered by the agency when you pick up the vehicle.

 To get car insurance quotes for FREE on rental car coverage, just enter your ZIP code above!